silexlabs/www.silex.me-2020/pages/showcase.md

     desktop.</p>'
   cta-link: "<p></p>"
   cta-primary: <p><a href="https://scoreddb.fr/" title="score ddb agency website powered by silex">Site de l'agence Score DDB</a></p>
-- image: "/uploads/belighted.png"
+- image: "/uploads/surfrider.png"
   bg-color: "#FFFFFF"
   color: "#333333"
   cta-color: "#333333"
-  text: '<h3>300 pages multilingual website for inbound marketing</h3><p>The belgian
+  text: '<h3>Multilingual website for inbound marketing</h3><p>The french organization <a href="https://act.surfrider.eu/" title="Surfrider powered by Silex">Surfrider</a> has released
-    company <a href="https://belighted.com/" title="Belighted">Belighted</a> has released
+    their new marketing website</p><p>It has been created together with <a href="https://internet2000.net/" title="INTERNET 2000 web agency">INTERNET
-    their new marketing website, it looks like this:</p><p>It has been created together with <a href="https://internet2000.net/" title="INTERNET 2000 web agency">INTERNET 2000 web agency</a>, as a clone of a website they made in Hubspot CMS.
-It was slow and very expensive to host.
-Today it runs with JAMstack tools: Silex to edit the design, Forestry for marketers to edit the content and structure, <a href="https://11ty.dev" title="Eleventy SSG">Eleventy</a> (11ty) and github to glue everything together and Netlify for the hosting and forms A pixel perfect clone from the design to the features has been made possible thanks to Silex</p>'
+    2000 web agency</a>.
+It runs with JAMstack tools: Silex to edit the design, Directus for marketers to edit the content and structure, <a href="https://11ty.dev" title="Eleventy SSG">Eleventy</a> (11ty) and github to glue everything together and Netlify for the hosting and forms A pixel perfect clone from the design to the features has been made possible thanks to Silex</p>'
   cta-link: "<p></p>"
-  cta-primary: <p><a href="https://belighted.com/" title="Belighted website">belighted.com</a></p>
+  cta-primary: <p><a href="https://act.surfrider.eu/" title="Surfrider website">act.surfrider.eu</a></p>
 - image: "/uploads/cto-bro-com.png"
   bg-color: "#FFFFFF"
   color: "#333333"